-Pain can be caused by trauma, or mechanical issues such as carpal tunnel syndrome where the nerve is compressed due to inflammation, but also by diseases.
+Pain is caused by trauma or mechanical issues such as carpal tunnel syndrome, where the nerve is compressed due to inflammation and diseases.

-With some diseases, such as multiple sclerosis, the myelin sheath (the protective insulator of the axons) is damaged and this can result in numbness, but also in weakness in muscles.
+With some diseases, such as multiple sclerosis, the myelin sheath (the protective insulator of the axons) is damaged, and this can result in numbness but also weakness in muscles.

-The goal in pain management is to relieve pain.
-This is achieved in several ways:
+The goal of pain management is to relieve pain, and is achieved in several ways:

-- Resolve the trigger of the pain.
-This is done by moving away from a painful stimulus, or if damage has been inflicted, pain will reduce as healing takes place.
+Resolve the trigger of the pain by moving away from a painful stimulus, or if damage has been inflicted, the pain will reduce as healing occurs.

-This is why it is helpful to understand how pain messages reach the brain, to help us manage our pain.
+It is helpful to understand how pain messages reach the brain to help us manage our pain.

-Traditionally, pain has been treated through the use of drugs.
+Traditionally, pain is treated through the use of drugs.

 Treating Pain with Drugs

-Local Anesthetics work by blocking the action potentials from passing a message to the brain, and consequently, pain is not felt.
-It is not that the trigger does not exist, it is simply that the message cannot reach the brain.
-The chemical properties of the anesthetic block the delivery of the message.
+Local Anesthetics block the action potentials from passing a message to the brain; consequently, pain is not felt.
+It is not that the trigger does not exist; it is simply that the message cannot reach the brain.
+The chemical properties of the anaesthetic block the delivery of the message.

-Analgesics are drugs which produce an insensibility to pain without the loss of consciousness.
+Analgesics are drugs that produce insensibility to pain without losing consciousness.
 It comes from two Greek words, an meaning without and algesis meaning to suffer pain.
-Typical analgesics are aspirin and acetaminophen which prevent the production of chemicals that turn on (or sensitize) the nociceptors.
+Typical analgesics are Aspirin and Acetaminophen, which prevent the production of chemicals that turn on (or sensitize) the nociceptors.

-Narcotic Opioids are drugs which are more powerful and typically used for more severe pain.
+Narcotic Opioids are more powerful drugs typically used for more severe pain.
 These can include morphine, codeine, and pethidine.
-Sometimes, chronic pain is also treated with antiepileptic’s, antidepressants, nonsteroidal anti-inflammatory drugs and opioids.
+Chronic pain is sometimes treated with antiepileptics, antidepressants, nonsteroidal anti-inflammatory drugs and opioids.

 Opioids have been all over the news headlines in North America, with many citing opioid use as being epidemic.
 The U.S. Department of Health and Human Services reported the following in an article entitled U.S. Opioid Epidemic: